florin-rosca-us/greetings/README.md

 We are using this in a Docker image, see [app.Dockerfile](./docker/app.Dockerfile) and [docker-compose.yml](./docker-compose.yml).

-To build Docker images: `docker compose build`
+* To build Docker images: `docker compose build`

-To start containers: `docker compose up`
+* To start containers: `docker compose up`

-To stop containers: `docker compose down`
+* To stop containers: `docker compose down`

-> TODO: Automate Docker stuff in build with something like [gradle-docker](https://github.com/palantir/gradle-docker).
-Warning: that project is "on life support"...
-Also, test with Docker containers?
+> Note: Docker compose up / down are invoked before / after the test phase of the build

 ## Service